ecoinfor/U.Taxonstand/README.md

 - Schellenberger Costa, D., Boehnisch, G., Freiberg, M., Govaerts, R., Grenié, M., Hassler, M., ... & Wirth, C. (2023).
 "The big four of plant taxonomy–a comparison of global checklists of vascular plant names."
 New Phytologist. https://doi.org/10.1111/nph.18961

+- Vargas, Pablo, Ruben Heleno, and José M. Costa.
+"EuDiS-A comprehensive database of the seed dispersal syndromes of the European flora."
+Biodiversity Data Journal 11 (2023).

 - Qian, Hong, Michael Kessler, and Yi Jin.
 "Spatial patterns and climatic drivers of phylogenetic structure for ferns along the longest elevational gradient in the world."
 Ecography (2022): e06516.

 - Zhou, Ya-Dong, et al. "Geographic patterns of taxonomic and phylogenetic β-diversity of aquatic angiosperms in China."
 Plant Diversity (2022).